manikjain/laravel-api-aws/readme.md

 **Scalability**: App Runner by default can scale up to 25 instances of the API with each instance capable of handling 100 requests per second.

+**Security**: All sensitive variables (username, password, DB FQDN, AWS/ECR access vars, AppRunner IAM role) are stored and handled using Github Action secrets, and not exposed in the code.

 As the API grows in terms of the number of microservices, it would make more sense to move to a better container orchestrator platform such as AWS EKS/ECS.

 <img width="759" alt="image" src="https://github.com/user-attachments/assets/b9c07fd2-f9f3-46ba-91f7-edd5b581cb10">